-Crunchy, zesty and nutritious, this Asian slaw salad is made with shredded Napa cabbage, carrots and coriander, and tossed with honey, lime and ginger dressing.
+Crunchy, zesty and nutritious, this Napa cabbage salad is made in a style of an Asian slaw shredded carrots and coriander, and tossed with honey, lime and ginger dressing.
 It’s a light and nutritious side dish.

 This Napa cabbage salad is made as a slaw that you can serve as a side dish with any kind of protein, but I particularly enjoy it with fish and poultry.
 If you’re doing one of my free paleo plans, this salad is great to add to the menu, especially with the oriental fish cakes from Week 4 or the chicken pear sausage from Week 2.
 I recently served it with my simple chicken rissoles and mango salsa.

 I made a lovely Asian salad dressing with lime juice, grated ginger and honey and if you like the flavour, feel free to make a larger batch to use up later in the week.
 It should last for up to a week in the fridge.
 You can replace honey with maple syrup or coconut syrup.

 Make-ahead tip: Prepare the salad ingredients and store in an airtight container or a Ziplock bag without the dressing (don’t add the salt!).
 It should stay fresh for up to 2 days in the fridge.
 Season with salt and toss with the dressing just before serving.

 - Braised Cabbage With Potatoes & Chilli